Poopies99/Disney-React/README.md

 # Disney-React

-Disney-React is the Disney+ platform built using React and Firebase
+This github repository contains the project code for Disney-React Full-Stack project, a fully funtional repsonsive Disney+ inspired website that is built using ReactJS and Firebase.

 ## <a href="https://disney-react-952fa.web.app/" target="_blank"><u>Click here to access website<u></a>

-This github repository contains the project code for Disney-React Full-Stack project, a fully funtional repsonsive website that is built using ReactJS and Firebase.

 ## Frameworks: